 2. Mental impairment.
 This is almost guaranteed with this surgery.
 It is due to toxicity due to anesthesia, other drugs used in and after surgery, and nutritional depletion as a result of the same causes.

 It is particularly important with bypass surgery because of the length of many of these operations.
 This exposes the brain and body to large amounts of toxic anesthesia drugs.
 Residues of these drugs remain in the brain, usually for life.

 3. Often drug dependency.
 Usually, after surgery the doctor prescribes a host of drugs such as blood thinners, anti-hypertensive medications and others that the patient must take after surgery, often for years.
 One reason for this is that the doctor has not addressed the cause of the heart blockage, and just treats the symptoms with more toxic drugs that further worsen oneÕs health and shorten the lifespan.

 4. Far worse overall health, as a result of the above.

 5. Relapses.
-At times, the stents and artery replacements, clog up after several years.
+At times, the stents and artery replacements clog up after several years.
 This occurs because no attention has been paid to the actual cause of the buildup of plaque in the arteries.

-I have worked with a number of people who originally complained of angina pain, or had been told they required bypass surgery.
+We have worked with a number of people who originally complained of angina pain, or had been told they required bypass surgery.
 In all cases, provided they followed the correct diet, took their nutritional supplements and lived a healthful lifestyle, their symptoms improved and no surgery was ever needed.

 In addition, their overall health improved dramatically as they reduced the load of toxic metals, toxic chemicals and infections in their bodies.